 Family court judges are the decision makers in regards to child custody, and it is never an easy decision to make.
-There are a variety of factors that will influence the court’s decision on how and where your child(ren) will spend their time and how major decisions will be made in regards to the child(ren).
+There are a variety of factors that will influence the court's decision on how and where your child(ren) will spend their time and how major decisions will be made in regards to the child(ren).
 The goal of the court is to create the best possible outcome for your child(ren).
+Contact a child custody attorney from McCoy & Stokes.

 To ease the process, parents are encouraged to have a proposal for custody when filing for divorce.
 McCoy & Stokes will help ensure that you are treated fairly in the process and keep the best interests of the child as the primary consideration during out the child custody proceedings.